lexicaQ/ionos-mailer/docs/CRON_SETUP.md

 ## Problem

 Vercel Hobby plan only allows cron jobs to run **once per day**.
-To send campaign emails every 5 minutes while the app is closed, you need an external trigger.
+To send campaign emails every minute while the app is closed, you need an external trigger.

 ## Solution: GitHub Actions (Primary)

-The repository already has a GitHub Actions workflow that runs every 5 minutes.
+The repository has a GitHub Actions workflow that runs **every 1 minute**.
 To make it work:

 ### 1. Enable GitHub Actions Schedules